anve0008/slapsWebUIService/README.md

 !!!
-This is a Community Edition, started as a hobby project that ran out of hand !!!
+This is a Community Edition, started as a hobby project that ran out of hand... !!!

 # SLAPS Web UI Service
 Make sure to adjust appsettings.json with your own values.